Good to meet you, I'm Heather

-I am focused on improving experiences and using the user's perspective as the lens through which an experience is seen.
+I am focused on improving experiences and using the user's perspective as the lens through which an experience is seen and understood.

-User research takes many forms depending on the goals and stage of development.
+The research studies I design and conduct take many forms depending on the goals and stage of development.
 Some of my favorite methods for collecting data include remote interviews, contextual inquiry, user flows, and co-creation.

 How I got started in user research

 I'm solution oriented and continuously noticing how the world around us can be improved.
 UX Design and Research allows me to come up with solutions for less than optimal situations.

 I first discovered UX working when I inherited and customized the databases I relied on to locate data more easily.
 I experienced first hand the positive impact of the improved efficiency and ease of use and was hooked.
 I decided then that I wanted to dedicate my time to work to make things easier to use.

 I returned to school to study human factors in information design at Bentley University to get a deep understanding of the of science behind human interactions and perception.